Driving School

 Training

-- CMSC’s Adaptive Team integrates the results of your Pre-driver and Driving Assessments to create your unique Adaptive Driving Strategy.
-Adult drivers with medical conditions may require the evaluation only.
-New drivers and drivers with certain conditions will require training with a CMSC driver rehab specialist or instructor and adaptive equipment if required.
-Training is geared toward driving independence which often means obtaining or reinstating a driver’s license or testing to add a restriction code.
+• CMSC’s adaptive team integrates the results of your pre-driver and in-vehicle assessments to create a client-centered driving plan.
+New drivers and drivers who require adaptations will require training with a CMSC Driver Rehabilitation Professional (DRP) or Professional Driving Instructor (PDI).
+Training is geared toward driving independence which may involve obtaining and/or testing to add a restriction code.

 Who Do We Work With